 Anybody who depends on you and your income for their needs would be adversely affected if you die and can no longer provide that income.

 According to LIMRA, a life insurance trade organization, 35 percent of households would feel an adverse financial impact within one month if a primary wage earner died.

 As beneficiaries of your life insurance policy, your family members can pay bills and cover debts and your business partners can keep things operating in your absence.

-[ Related read: How Much Disability Insurance Do I Need? ]
+Learn More: How Much Life Insurance Do I Need?

 Jack Wolstenholm is the head of content at Breeze.